 Long term Care Pharmacy Update: Clostridium Difficile

 At Grane Rx, we’re committed to providing the highest-quality LTC pharmacy services.
-As part of that commitment, we share an ongoing series of pharmacy updates from our Chief Clinical Officer, designed to keep you in the know on clinical topics related to long term care pharmacy and PACE pharmacy.
-Clostridium difficile, or C. diff, is a type of Gram-positive spore-forming bacteria that develops in about half a million people each year.
+Accordingly, we share an ongoing series of pharmacy updates from our Chief Clinical Officer.
+These keep you in the know on clinical topics related to long term care pharmacy and PACE pharmacy.
+Clostridium difficile, or C. diff, is a type of Gram-positive spore-forming bacteria.
+It develops in about half a million people each year.
 C. diff infection is an extremely serious healthcare complication that can result in increased frailty, malnutrition, sepsis, pseudomembranous colitis and even death.
-C. diff is responsible for more than 10,000 deaths each year.
-Residents of a long term care facility are considered to be a vulnerable population due to close contact and constant exposure to bacteria; therefore, healthcare providers have a responsibility to ensure the safety of these residents while receiving care.
+Overall, C. diff is responsible for more than 10,000 deaths each year.
+Residents of a long term care facility are a vulnerable population due to close contact and constant exposure to bacteria.
+Therefore, healthcare providers have a responsibility to ensure the safety of these residents while receiving care.

 What Long term Care Pharmacy and Other Providers Should Know